 Last updated on November 7th, 2023 at 10:19 am

 Diapontia islands on the way to Italy

-It is an island full of olive trees, cypresses, sedges and shrubs, with quiet beaches away from the bustle of the neighboring Corfu, therefore it is an ideal place for a quiet holiday.
+It is an island full of olive trees, cypresses, sedges, and shrubs, with quiet beaches away from the bustle of the neighboring Corfu, therefore it is an ideal place for a quiet holiday.

 Mathraki is the southernmost and smallest of the islands, just 4.5 miles from Kavokefali of St. Stephanos.
-It is very green with scenic trails, small locations and sandy beaches.
+It is very green with scenic trails, small locations, and sandy beaches.

-Othoni is the largest and westernmost island, so is the western part of Greek territory, the distance from the northwestern tip of Corfu is 12 miles.
+Othonoi is the largest and westernmost island, so is the western part of Greek territory, the distance from the northwestern tip of Corfu is 12 miles.

-Locations in Othoni
+Locations in Othonoi